By Kelvin Chin, Life After Life Expert

 It does not make sense that God would be a being who punishes, knowing that it would create more misery in the person, which would in turn lead to more and more miserable people in the world.
 (See my blog on “Transcending Cruelty.”)

 And God would also not use punishment as a method to change behavior.

 All the behavioral research indicates that punishment does not change behavior, so why would an all-loving God punish people?
 Assuming he’s omniscient, he would know at least as much as human beings know about punishment.
 And it is well-known that punishment does not change behavior.

-In fact, recently I was in Los Angeles at a breakfast meeting, and the Los Angeles County district attorney spoke about punishment not working in the criminal justice system — that 64% of everyone who is jailed, once released, goes back to jail within 6 months and one third of them are back in jail within 3 weeks.
+In fact, recently I was in Los Angeles at a breakfast meeting, and the Los Angeles County district attorney spoke about punishment not working in the criminal justice system — that 64% (2 out of 3) of everyone who is jailed, once released, goes back to jail within 6 months and one third of them are back in jail within 3 weeks.
 And similar statistics exist nationwide.

 If you choose to believe in God, you should sleep deeply knowing that God loves you, will not punish you, wants you to make your own decisions about your life, supports you in all decisions that you make, and is not judging whether you do right or wrong.

 Live your life freer from fear — with more energy and enjoyment.

 Kelvin H. Chin is a Meditation Teacher, Life After Life Expert, and Author of “Overcoming the Fear of Death.”
 He learned to meditate at age 19, and has been teaching Turning Within Meditation and coaching others in their self-growth for 40 years.
 He helps people understand their life challenges through their individual belief systems, and helps them find their own solutions.
 His past life memories reach back many centuries, and he accesses those memories in his teaching and his coaching in the same way all coaches draw on their own available experiences for perspective and effective analogies.
 He can be reached at www.TurningWithin.org.